BillyCool/UserScripts/Keyboard-Pagination/README.md

 * Neokyo
 * OzBargain

 # Customization
+Requests for additional site support via issues on the GitHub repository are welcomed.
+If you prefer to customize the script yourself, you can easily add support for new sites.

-Happy to take requests for sites via issues.
-Also feel free to edit the script to change the assigned keyboard keys or add your own sites yourself if you prefer.
-Add another call to `observePagination`, passing selectors for the pagination, previous button and next button elements, e.g.
+To do this, add the relevant match attribute and another call to the `observePagination` function, passing the appropriate selectors for the pagination container, previous button, and next button elements.
+For example:
 ```js
 observePagination('.pagination', '.prev', '.next');
 ```
+This will enable the script to handle pagination on the new site using the specified selectors.